microsoft/CCF/doc/architecture/consensus/index.rst

 .. warning:: Support for these extensions is work-in-progress.
 See https://github.com/microsoft/CCF/issues/2577.

-The CFT consensus variant also supports some extensions for omission faults, i.e. dropped node-to-node consensus messages.
+The CFT consensus variant also supports some extensions for :term:`omission fault`.
 This may happen when the network is unreliable and may lead to one or more nodes being isolated from the rest of the network.

 Supported extensions include: